markjprice/markjprice/README.md

-### Hi there 👋, I am Mark Price.
+### Hi there 👋, I am Mark J. Price.
+Author.
+Programmer.
 Teacher.
-Programmer.
-Writer.

-- 🤔 I’m currently working on the 7th edition of my book, *C# 11 and .NET 7 - Modern Cross-Platform Development Fundamentals*, planned to publish on November 8, 2022.
+- 🤔 I’m currently working on the 7th edition of my best selling book, *C# 11 and .NET 7 - Modern Cross-Platform Development Fundamentals*, scheduled to publish on November 8, 2022.
 - 🌱 You can read a [Q&A](q-and-a.md) with me.
 - 💬 Ask me about any issues that you might be having with the code in my books.
 - 📫 How to reach me: markjprice is also my Gmail account name.